SUBMENÚ

 To eliminate mosquitoes, the following actions are recommended: avoid collecting water in open-air containers (pots, bottles or other containers that can collect water) so that they do not become breeding sites for mosquitoes; adequately cover water tanks and reservoirs to keep mosquitoes away; avoid accumulating garbage, throwing garbage in closed plastic bags.

-- In 2008, PAHO / WHO Member States established a Network of Dengue Laboratories of the Americas (RELDA), to strengthen technical capacities for diagnosing dengue.
-RELDA has now been expanded to include chikungunya and Zika fever and now comprises 32 laboratories in 26 countries of the Region.
+- In 2008, PAHO/WHO Member States established a Network of Dengue Laboratories of the Americas (RELDA) to strengthen technical capacities for dengue diagnosis.
+Currently, RELDA has been expanded to include chikungunya and Zika fever and comprises 40 laboratories in 35 countries in the Region.